-- Earlier this year, the company launched a new Cyber Fusion Centre, which is an internal cyber threat intelligence group that that gathers data on the latest and emerging cyber threats and then creates actionable items for Zurich’s customers.
+- Earlier this year, the company launched a new Cyber Fusion Center, which is an internal cyber threat intelligence group that that gathers data on the latest and emerging cyber threats and then creates actionable items for Zurich’s customers.
 The data is also used to educate brokers.

 - Zurich’s cyber underwriting team last month incorporated a new tool called Cyence in their underwriting, pricing, and enterprise risk management decision making.
-The platform utilises data science, cybersecurity and economics to quantify the financial impact of cyber-related events.
+The platform utilizes data science, cybersecurity and economics to quantify the financial impact of cyber-related events.